v71017/myretail/readme.md

-# myRetail RESTFul application
+# myRetail Spring Boot Restful application

-The application is developed on spring boot application framework to manage product information to an internal data store.
+The application is developed using spring boot application framework to manage product information to an internal data store.

 ## Pre-requesties